shariqkhalilahmed/G2_SnapchatFilters/README.md

 About
 -----
-The aim of this project is to develop a turret based laser-pointer with two degrees of freedom, that can identify specific objects, target and then "fire" at them.
-This project incorporates a variety of subsystems including: audio, video, SD card, external memory, and electromechanical components.
+The goal of this project is to develop a real-time video input-output system which implments basic filters comprising of overlay drawings, face replacement and face swapping akin to filters on the popular mobile application 'Snapchat'.
+The project employs the use of a Nexys Video Board with an FPGA to fulfill its real-time requirement and is controlled using an Android App (https://github.com/shariqkhalilahmed/FPGASnapChatBluetooth) connected wirelessly over bluetooth.
+Faces are identified in the video frame using glasses with uniquely coloured tips which can be detected in real-time by the system.

 Usage
 -----

-*Note: while the hardware functions correctly, integration and control on the software side (for microblaze) is incomplete but individual IP code should work from the C source code provided*
+*Note: While the hardware functions correctly, integration and control on the software side (for microblaze) is incomplete but individual IP code as well as bluetooth interface should work from the C source code provided*

 To use this project, follow these steps:

 1. Clone/Download the respository